fabian-thomas/evince-patches/README.md

 for now I came to the conclusion that Evince is just the best for me.

 So my goal with this repo is to make Evince behave more like Zathura.
-That is why this repo contains patches for the following changes to upstream:
+That is why this repo contains patches for the following major changes to
+upstream:

 - The menu bar (or toolbar) can be hidden via a keyboard shortcut.
 This is `ALT-m` or F12 by default.
-- Hide the menu bar initially.
+- Evince overwrites the pdf on hitting `CTRL+s`.
+By default, Evince always asks for a new filename.
 - Some keyboard shortcuts are added/modified/removed.
 Examples are `J` and `K` for page up/down, or `CTRL+o` for going back in history.
+- Scripts can be launched by keybindings.

+Note that these are just the major patches.
+Check the [patches section](#patches) for a list of all patches.

-All patches can be applied to your liking.
+You can apply only a subset of the patches, just to your liking.
 And of course, you can modify the code after applying any patches.
 Modifications to keyboard shortcuts can be done in the file `shell/ev-application.c`.

 You can expect me to update the patches when they are broken by upstream changes, at least as long as no other PDF viewer has the above mentioned feature.

-The full-patches branch has the code I run locally.
-Every patch is applied there, so you may just clone that branch so that you don't need to apply patches yourself.
+I will tag commits with the same tags used upstream to indicate that the patches work with the tagged Evince version.

 ## Applying Patches